arlonproj/arlon/docs/installation.md

 ```shell
 I0222 17:31:14.112689   27922 request.go:668] Waited for 1.046146023s due to client-side throttling, not priority and fairness, request: GET:https://AA61XXXXXXXXXXX.gr7.us-west-2.eks.amazonaws.com/apis/servicediscovery.aws.crossplane.io/v1alpha1?timeout=32s
 ```

 ### Automatic setup

 Starting from version 0.10 (v0.10), Arlon CLI provides an init command to install "itself" on a management cluster.
 This command performs a basic setup of argocd(if needed) and arlon controller.
+Refer documentation for v0.10+ for the details.